 “Gratitude makes sense of our past, brings peace for today, and creates a vision for tomorrow.” ~ Melody Beattie

-Chocolate: The Elixir of Love
+The Elixir of Love

 When mega-giants like Hershey’s® and Mars® finally come on board with the Fair Trade movement, you and your family might get to be paid equitably for this busy time of year and you can rise out of poverty.
 No matter what those crazy vegans do or say, it is so hard for us to be happy without it.
 We really do hope to be more thoughtful of you in the future, but until then, thank you.

-Milk: It Does The
+Milk: It Does The Candy Good

-When You Care Enough To Pulp The Very Best.
+When You Care Enough To Pulp The Very Best

-Please don’t feel slighted when we toss you straight into the bin the next day; we only need you for this one special day.
-Thanks for being there for us.
+Please don’t feel slighted when we toss you straight into the bin the next day; we really only need you for this one special day.

 Hug Your Corporation – It’s a Person Too

 To the marketers and advertisers of corporate America, you just seem to know what makes us happy.
-Without your efforts, we might have no idea that a pajama-gram is what she really wants, and not more quality time spent with hubby.
-We especially love the TV commercials every 5 minutes, roadside billboards to distract our driving, drive-through flower stands, and internet pop-up windows.
-You really know how to get to our hearts.
-Thank you for helping us to keep the cycle going strong.
+Without your efforts, we would have no idea that a pajama-gram is what she really wants, and we especially love the TV commercials every 5 minutes, roadside billboards to distract our driving, drive-through flower stands, and internet pop-up windows to remind us that we have a duty to consume.

 Happy Valentine’s Day!